 4: 70-volt speakers and amps

 If you want music in outside spaces, a 70-volt system will drive several speakers with just one amp.
 These systems are meant for commercial use and can cut down on costs.

 5: Whole-home audio with outdoor speakers

 Our system designers can help you plan and power a flexible system for your home that suits your unique layout.
-You can include outdoor speakers if you want to start from scratch and build a whole-home audio system.
+You can include outdoor speakers to start from scratch and build a whole-home audio system.

-With a router, you can get wi-fi for your whole house.
-This can be done through a multi-node system that provides a strong, fast internet connection in every place you need it.
+With a router, you can get wifi for your whole house.
+This can be done through a multi-node system that provides a strong, fast internet connection wherever you need it.

 So, there you have it – our top 10 best outdoor speakers.
-We’ve included a range of different types of speakers to suit all budgets and styles, so hopefully, you’ve found the perfect one for you.
-Whether you want to rock out in the garden or simply enjoy some background music on your patio, these speakers will help you do it in style.
+We’ve included a range of speakers to suit all budgets and styles, so hopefully, you’ve found the perfect one.
+Whether you want to rock out in the garden or enjoy some background music on your patio, these speakers will help you do it in Style.
 Thanks for reading!